arogozhnikov/arogozhnikov.github.io/_posts/2017-04-20-machine-learning-in-science-and-industry.markdown

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/aox1TNWKmYLww3" width="700" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>
 <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/arogozhnikov/machine-learning-in-science-and-industry-day-2" title="Machine learning in science and industry — day 2" target="_blank">Machine learning in science and industry — day 2</a> </strong> from <strong><a target="_blank" href="https://www.slideshare.net/arogozhnikov">arogozhnikov</a></strong> </div>

-In second day we made focus on tree-based techniques, specially boosting, that aren't popular in research now, but work very well in practice and are best-performers in many examples with tabular data
+In the second day we made focus on tree-based techniques, specially boosting, that aren't popular in research now, but work very well in practice and are best-performers in many examples with tabular data

 - decision trees for classification and regression